Long COVID and Post-COVID Syndrome in Adults

 Long COVID is any signs and symptoms that last more than 4 weeks after developing COVID-19.
 This includes symptoms of COVID-19 that take 4-12 weeks to clear, and Post-COVID Syndrome as well.

-Most people get better from Long COVID and Post-COVID Syndrome.
-In people with diagnosed COVID-19, 3 out of 10 people will still have at least 1 symptom at 4 weeks, falling to 1 out of 10 after 12 weeks.
-Whether admitted to hospital or not, some people will still have symptoms at 6 months.
-They can range from symptoms that are mild to those that are serious and/or disabling (NIHR report, 2021).
-See under ‘What can I do to help myself’ for further numbers.
+Most people recover from Long COVID and Post-COVID Syndrome.
+Among those diagnosed with COVID-19, 3 out of 10 have at least one symptom at 4 weeks, dropping to 1 out of 10 after 12 weeks.
+Some people still have symptoms at 6 months, whether they were hospitalised or not.
+Symptoms can be mild or serious and disabling.
+[NIHR Report, 2021]

 Possible Long COVID Symptoms